Frequently Asked Questions

 • California Environmental Quality Act (“CEQA”) (California Public Resources Code Section 21000 et seq.) and the related CEQA Guidelines (Title 14, California Code of Regulations Section 15000 et seq.): In most instances, applications before LAFCO are considered to be “projects” under CEQA, which requires that potential environmental impacts be analyzed before the Commission's action.

-• Ralph M. Brown Act (California Government Code Section 54950 et seq.): Commonly known as the State’s “open meeting law,” the Brown Act ensures that the public has adequate opportunity to participate in the LAFCO process.
+• Ralph M. Brown Act (California Government Code Section 54950 et seq.): Commonly known as the state’s “open meeting law,” the Brown Act ensures that the public has adequate opportunity to participate in the LAFCO process.

-• Political Reform Act (California Government Code Section 81000 et seq): Commissioners and some LAFCO staff (Executive Officers) are subject to the Act, which requires filing annual reports of economic interests.
+• Political Reform Act (California Government Code Section 81000 et seq): Commissioners and some LAFCO staff (Executive Officers) are subject to the act, which requires filing annual reports of economic interests.

 The Commission consists of eight members: